Setting career goals? Lead Educator Mel shares how she's created an amazing career in early childhood education & care.

 Amazing Graduate Melissa studied a Diploma of Early Childhood Education & Care and now works as a Lead Educator at a childcare centre in Brisbane, Queensland.

-After studying early childhood education with us, thousands of people are now enjoying a career that is rewarding, fun, flexible and full of possibilities.
+After studying early childhood education with us, many of our graduates are now enjoying a career that is rewarding, fun, flexible and full of possibilities.

 That's why we had a chat with one of our past students, Melissa.
 She knows first-hand about setting goals and achieving them with our team.

 After first struggling to complete her Diploma of Childcare with a different training provider for five years while she worked full-time (and raised young kids), she’s now thriving as a Lead Educator at a Childcare Centre east of Brisbane.

 Here's what Mel had to say about her childcare journey.

 Tell us about your career journey so far.